-So, how does Taekwondo help kids with ADHD?
+So, how does Taekwondo benefit kids with ADHD?
 Taekwondo will give kids with ADHD an improved attitude, greater ability to focus, and the determination to achieve anything they set their minds to.

 Taekwondo is a great way for someone with ADHD to learn about mental focus and their behavior.
 Each Taekwondo school has its own way of helping those with ADHD, so lets look further at the major benefits